DrWrong/code_snap/README.md

 see the directory `template` for more information

+the file content in the template should be write in `erb` format.

 + then you build the index: `./start_code index`
 + to generate a project `./start_code project -n PROJECT_NAME -t PROJECT_TYPE`